SkillsFundingAgency/das-activities/README.md

 2. Open the solution.
 3. Set `SFA.DAS.Activities.Worker` as the startup project.
-4. Hit F5.
-5. Browse to `~\AppData\Roaming`
+4. Browse to `~\AppData\Roaming`
-6. Add a directory named `SFA.DAS.Activities.Worker`.
+5. Add a directory named `SFA.DAS.Activities.Worker`.
-7. Add a directory to the above directory named `add_paye_scheme`.
+6. Add a directory to the above directory named `add_paye_scheme`.
-8. Add a file to the above directory named `PayeSchemeAddedMessage.json` containing the following json:
+7. Add a file to the above directory named `PayeSchemeAddedMessage.json` containing the following json:

 ```JavaScript
 {